Phillip Schofield: ITV investigated 'rumours' of relationship

 Schofield left his role at This Morning last week after reports of a rift with co-star Holly Willoughby.

-On Friday, Schofield said his departure from the show was unrelated to the affair with the colleague, who the BBC is not naming.
+But in his statement on Friday, Schofield said his departure from the show was unrelated to the affair with the colleague, who the BBC is not naming.

+An earlier statement from ITV about the affair said: "Phillip made assurances to us which he now acknowledges were untrue and we feel badly let down."

+Schofield's confirmation of the affair follows significant online speculation over several months about his personal relationships.